tempestwf/tempest-tools-acl-middleware/README.md

 This package allows you to easily place templates which draw on stored information about the user's request to laravel in order to check if a resource is allowed to be accessed by the current user.

-The package uses laravel-doctrine/acl at it’s core, however some of the functionality that was stored in laravel-doctrine/acl has been replaced due to performance concerns in the base package.
+The package used laravel-doctrine/acl at it’s core, however the functionality that was stored in laravel-doctrine/acl has been replaced due to performance concerns in the base package and errors that package had with phpunit.

 The base package would retrieve and iterate all permissions available to a user on each request, which if used in an application that has a lot of permissions could be quite a drain on resources.
 I have replaced this with a simple query.